gruhn/typescript-sudoku/README.md

  * all columns are duplicate free and
  * each of the 3-by-3 squares is also duplicate free.

-For simplicity, let's just consider a 3-cell sudoku for now:
+For simplicity, let's just consider a 3-cell Sudoku for now:

 ```typescript
 type BabySudoku = [ Cell, Cell, Cell ]